DhivoGnani/ToDoListApp/README.md

 ## Soon to Come:
 You will be able to archive completed tasks and still have access to them in the future.
 You will be able filter and search for tasks.
-You will be group tasks into lists.
+You will be able to group tasks into lists.

 ## Screenshot:
 ![Alt text](images/ToDoListApp.png?raw=true "Title")